endersonlynhares/endersonlynhares/README.md

 - 🎓 Graduating in COMPUTER SCIENCE at IFCE - Maracanaú

-- Front-end Developer for the Núcleo de Desenvolvimento de Software (NDS) at IFCE
+- Full-stack Developer for the NeoCode Solutions

 - 🎓 A Computer Technician degreed from **EEEP RAIMUNDO CÉLIO RODRIGUES**